Aakash1103Jha/Aakash1103Jha/README.md

 ### A Mechanical Engineer turned Software Developer

-A detail oriented software developer with more than 3 years of experience in the IT field.
+A detail oriented software developer with about 4 years of experience in the IT field.
 Proficient in MERN technology and design principles for product / software development.
 Doing my best to bring change to the world; one line of code at a time.
 Keeping my code clean, and designs elegant.

 * 🌍  I'm based in New Delhi, India
 * 🖥️  See my portfolio at [thedevdesigner.com](http://www.thedevdesigner.com)